datastax/pulsar-jms/README.md

 This is a Java library that implements the JMS 2.0 (Java Messaging Service ®) over the Apache Pulsar® Java Client..

-This library is Open Source Software, Apache 2 licenced.
+This library is Open Source Software, Apache 2 licensed.

-Please refer to [official JMS documentation](https://jakarta.ee/specifications/messaging/2.0/) in order to learn about JMS.
+Please refer to the [official JMS documentation](https://jakarta.ee/specifications/messaging/2.0/) in order to learn about JMS.

 You can find [here](https://pulsar.apache.org) the official Aaache Pulsar documentation.